chunmeng/linssid-ex/README.md

 This is a copy of the LinSSID (https://sourceforge.net/projects/linssid/) with intention to extend some functionalities.

+## New Features Added
+- New columns for BSS load and station count
+- Status bar with counts of total, hidden and open AP
+- Show ESSID as label on plot, align to the marker

+## WIP/Pending Features
+- Filter by band
+- Filter by MAC
+- Filter by SSID
+- Filter by channel

 ## Build Requirement

 Install deps and build according to insruction in linssid-app/INSTALL.txt